Measurement of the Muon Flux at SND@LHC: Results from the 2023-2025 Proton and Heavy-Ion Periods: Muon flux

 \subsection{LHC configurations}

-The significant increase in muon flux by a factor of $\sim$2 between 2023 and 2024 can be attributed to changes in the LHC configuration \cite{bib:lhc_settings_2023_and_2024}.
+The significant increase in muon flux by a factor of $\sim$2 between 2023 and 2024 can be attributed to changes in the LHC \mbox{configuration \cite{bib:lhc_settings_2023_and_2024}}.
 Most notably, the LHC IR1 triplet polarity was reversed in 2024, inverting the quadrupole sequence from Focus-Defocus-Focus (FDF) to Defocus-Focus-Defocus (DFD) to optimize the machine lifetime and Run 3 performance.
 For heavy-ion operations, the amplitude of the bound-free pair production (BFPP) orbit bumps was also adjusted to prevent magnet quenching under these new settings.
 As a result, an increased number of TeV-energy muons reached the detector.

 In 2025, the nominal settings were restored, but the crossing angle at IP1 was set to the horizontal plane.
-This configuration resulted in a muon flux $\sim$23\% higher than in 2023 for proton collisions ($\sim$13\% for heavy ions).
+This configuration resulted in a muon flux $\sim$23\% higher than in 2023 for proton collisions, whereas no such increase was observed for heavy-ion data.
 The detailed analysis is part of a separate study and is not addressed here.